philippebeck/-services/README.md

 ## Usage for Vue3 + NPM

-1. Copy the `script/constants.js` file to your project root with the script folder like this `script/constants.js` & replace values with your own values
+1. Copy the `servidio/script/constants.js` file to your project in the folder `/src/script/` like this : `/src/script/constants.js` & replace values with your own values
 2. In `main.js` of Vue3, import `servidio` like this : `import serve from "servidio"`
 3. Then, add this line after creating App but before mounting : `app.config.globalProperties.$serve = serve` ([example](https://github.com/philippebeck/links2code/blob/master/src/main.js))
 4. Then use it in yours components like in these examples :